jerboa88/dark-mode-for-outlook/README.md

 ## Contributing
-Contributions, issues, and forks are welcome but this is a hobby project so don't expect too much from it.
+Contributions, issues, and forks are welcome.
+Please note that any code you contribute will be licensed under the same license as this project.
+By making any contributions, you agree to this.

 [SemVer](http://semver.org/) is used for versioning.

 ## License